balderdashy/sails-docs/reference/Blueprints.md

 # Blueprints

+> **Associations and Blueprints**
+>Sails v0.10 introduced model associations!
+We've also extended the functionality of blueprint routing so you can make associations between models as painlessly as you created them!

 > **WARNING**
 > Association blueprints (v0.10) are currently experimental!
 > This API is likely to change.

 ### Overview

 By default, Sails inspects your controllers, models, and configuration and binds certain routes automatically.
-These dynamically generated routes are called blueprints, and allow you to access a JSON API for your models without writing any code.
+These dynamically generated routes are called blueprints and they allow you to access a JSON API for your models without writing any code.

 The blueprint API is accessible when you have both an empty controller and model in Sails.
 This can be done easily using the command line tool.
 Behind the scenes, the various HTTP 'request methods' are being mapped to dynamically generated controller actions that perform CRUD operations on the model of the same name.
 The default setting is on but can be disabled in '/config/controllers.js'.